 Michael Kozuh received his PhD with honors from the University of Chicago in 2006 and his BA with high honors from the University of Michigan.
-He teaches in the Technology and Civilization sequence, as well as undergraduate and graduate classes in ancient Near Eastern and Mediterranean history.
+He teaches in the technology and civilization sequence, as well as undergraduate and graduate classes in ancient Near Eastern and Mediterranean history.
 He researches the ancient Near East, focusing on the history of Mesopotamia in the first millennium BC.

-Teaching the history of technology has inspired Prof. Kozuh’s next project: he is now researching a history of Mesopotamian agriculture, emphasizing the complex relationships among technology, animals, and humans.
+Teaching the history of technology has inspired Kozuh’s next project: a history of Mesopotamian agriculture, emphasizing the complex relationships among technology, animals, and humans.
 He is particularly interested in how cuneiform administrative texts attempt both to create and capture the reality of agricultural operations over time.
 This has led him also to study the history of accounting and administration.
 His other research interests are in the infrastructure of empire, the deification of things and technique in ancient history, and understanding the ways by which legal and administrative actions became authoritative in ancient Mesopotamia.